crytic/building-secure-contracts/program-analysis/echidna/advanced/working-with-libraries.md

 ## Linking libraries

-Before a contract can use a deployed library, its bytecode requires to be linked.
-This procedure requries to replace a particular string place holder in the bytecode by the address of the deployed library.
-Normally, either solc or the compilation framework (e.g. truffle) will take care of this.
+Before a contract can use a deployed library, its bytecode requires to be linked (e.g set the address that points to the deployed library contract).
+Normally, a compilation framework (e.g. truffle) will take care of this.
 However, in our case, we will use `crytic-compile`, since it is easier to handle all cases from different frameworks just adding one new argument to pass to `crytic-compile` from Echidna:

 ```yaml
 cryticArgs: ["--compile-libraries=(ConvertLib,0x1f)"]